Hawkwood, London: History

-Hawk Wood was an area of Epping Forest, the name deriving from "Chyngeforde(s)halke" (1323), later "Chyngford Hauke" (1501).
-Halke meaning corner in Middle English.
+Hawk Wood is an area of Epping Forest, lying on Chingford's ancient parish boundary with Waltham Abbey.
+The name deriving from "Chyngeforde(s)halke" (1323), later "Chyngford Hauke" (1501).
+Halke meaning corner, recess or hiding place in Middle English.

 In 1498, William Jacson of Chingford Halke owned land around Hawkwood, and was a member of the Swainmote Court.
 Hawkwood was part of the Chingford St. Pauls Manor estate, so called because it had been held by the Dean and Chapter of St Paul's Cathedral for 500 years; in 1544, Henry VIII acquired the manors of Chingford Earls and Chingford St. Paul's with the intention of expanding the deer park he had created in Chingford between 1540 and 1543.
 However, Henry died in 1547 and the deer park was discontinued in 1553.

 In 1832, Rev. T. Snell, lord of the manor of Chingford St. Pauls, lived in Hawkwood, but the location of his house is not known.
 He died in 1843 and the estate was bought by Richard Hodgson, together with the manorial rights, part of Chingford Plain, and some land at Chingford Green, for £2900.
 During the late 1840s, he established the Hawkwood estate, constructing a manor house to a design by Vulliamy, as well as the bailiff's cottage, stables, coach house and other outbuildings.
 The house was built in red brick with stone dressings and had a Gothic entrance hall, drawing room, dining room, library opening into a handsome conservatory, domestic offices, and billiard room.
 There were eight bedrooms and dressing rooms as well as day and night nurseries.
 In separate buildings there was a coach house and brick-built stables for four horses, as well as a cow house and piggeries.
 The elevated site afforded fine views over the valley and a long carriage drive led to the road.
 A ring of bricks in the ground near the site of the house indicates that the water supply was initially from a well.
 The bailiff's cottage, now known as Hawkwood Lodge, had a sitting room, kitchen, scullery, wash-house and four bedrooms as well as two acres of pasture.
 The cottage survives and now has Listed Building status; the London Borough of Waltham Forest converted it into a Field Study Centre in 1981.
 In 1848 Hodgson was elected a Fellow of the Royal Astronomical Society, and built an observatory in the grounds of Hawkwood, a short distance west of the house.
 Hodgson died in 1872 and the estate, described in probate records as "Effects under £30,000", passed to his widow Jane, who died in 1880.